sumandeb/SingleCell/README.md

     In vivo: Inside the actual organism

     In vitro: Inside a simulated organism but not the actual organism

+    Oligonucleotide: Oligonucleotides are short DNA or RNA molecules.
+Oligomers are short polymers.
+The oligomer concept contrasted to that of a polymer which is usually             understood to have a large number of units, possibly thousands or millions.
+However, there is no sharp distinction between these two concepts.

  5. https://blog.addgene.org/plasmids-101-what-is-a-plasmid
  6. http://wolfson.huji.ac.il/expression/vector/MCS.html